Charged with restraining order violations?

 The Kohn Law Firm might be able to get a favorable plea deal for his client to reduce time in jail or eliminate it altogether.
 If the case goes to trial, he may be able to attack the insufficiency of evidence, such as not having an objective party to corroborate the charging party’s claims.

 We may also question the credibility of the witness.
 Additionally, he will inform the client of his or her rights through each stage of the process so that he or she can make informed decisions about the restraining order violations case.

 IT IS IMPERATIVE THAT YOU START BUILDING YOUR DEFENSE NOW.

-The attorneys at The Kohn Law Firm have many years of experience defending against protection order violation claims and charges.
+The attorneys at The Kohn Law Firm have many years of experience defending against restraining order violations claims and charges.
 We will do everything we can to defend you from the allegations and will vigorously fight to make sure your rights are protected!
 Call now to speak with an attorney at The Kohn Law Firm and to set up a free consultation today.

 The Kohn Law Firm can walk you through the complexities of the law step-by-step and tenaciously advocate for your interests and rights.
-Book your FREE consultation today at 719-328-9555, after hours at 719-641-6704.
+Book your FREE consultation today at 719-328-9555.
 Don’t wait.
 Your defense starts now.